 Your specific needs for CRM will vary widely based on how your business operates and sells to customers, so you should always take the time to figure out how your strategy will look based on your goals.
 Here are 4 key questions to ask yourself when evaluating your own needs:

 - Who will use your CRM tools?
 Will your CRM tools primarily be used for marketing?
 By a sales team?
 Both?
-Consider everyone in your organization who could benefit from access to customer insights (whether it’s just for visibility, or to use data for a specific purpose) to find a tool that will accommodate what you need.
+Consider everyone in your organization who could benefit from access to customer insights (whether just for visibility or to use data for a specific purpose) to find a tool that will accommodate your needs.

 - How much complexity do you need to get started?
 Keep in mind that you likely won’t build a complex CRM strategy overnight.
 Find a tool that will allow for a simplified approach, so you can adjust your strategy and add complexity gradually as you learn.